Buying tickets

 I recommend Interrail because:

-(Our example of a return journey from Stockholm to Brussels cost 9000 SEK with separate refundable 1st class tickets purchased from SJ and DB International, 9800 SEK with separate refundable 1st class tickets purchased from Omio, and 4800 SEK with Interrail.)
+• It’s cheaper (Our example of a return journey from Stockholm to Amsterdam cost 9000 SEK with separate refundable 1st class tickets purchased from SJ and DB International, 9800 SEK with separate refundable 1st class tickets purchased from Omio, and 4800 SEK with Interrail.)

 I recommend 1st class for business travellers because: